logphile/logphile-blog/content/blog/az-graph-powershell/index.md

 showHero: false
 ---

+---

 > *“Why do I need two different PowerShell modules just to manage Azure?”*

-That’s the common frustration—**Az** and **Microsoft.Graph** are both official modules, but they serve completely different purposes.
+That’s the common frustration—*Az* and *Microsoft.Graph* are both official modules, but they serve completely different purposes.
 This post breaks down when to use each, with examples, a comparison matrix, and tips for choosing the right one.

 ---

-## 🔍 What's the Difference?
+{{< headingrow icon="logphile-question" text="What's the Difference?" >}}

-- **Az** is for managing **Azure resources**—think subscriptions, VMs, networking, storage.
+- *Az* is for managing *Azure resources*—think subscriptions, VMs, networking, storage.
-- **Microsoft.Graph** is for managing **Microsoft Entra ID** (Azure AD) and Microsoft 365 identities—users, groups, licenses, directory roles.
+- *Microsoft.Graph* is for managing *Microsoft Entra ID* (Azure AD) and Microsoft 365 identities—users, groups, licenses, directory roles.

 They're both used in the Azure ecosystem, but they hit different APIs and serve different layers.

 ---

-## 🧭 Comparison Matrix
+{{< headingrow icon="logphile-scale" text="Comparison Matrix" >}}

 | Feature / Action                             | `Az` Module             | `Microsoft.Graph` Module       | Use This When…                                  |
 |---------------------------------------------|-------------------------|-------------------------------|-------------------------------------------------|